basisai/bedrock-express/README.md

 The `parameters` stanza allows you to define additional environment variables to be injected into the server containers.
 You may override the special `BEDROCK_SERVER` environment variable to tell the entrypoint to load a different module than the default `serve.py`.

-For a complete serving example, you may refer to our modified [churn prediction](https://github.com/basisai/bedrock-express-churn-prediction) repository.

 ## User Guide

 ### Pre-process & Post-process